hikogui/hikogui/README.md

 -----------------
 ### Visual Studio 17.2 and 17.3 are broken

+Currently only Visual Studio 17.1 can compile HikoGUI.

 Visual Studio 17.2 and Visual Studio 17.3 preview where released with a known bug in the compiler:

  * [C1001 type and non-type template and parameter packs](https://developercommunity.visualstudio.com/t/C1001-type-and-non-type-template-and-par/1695615)